-- (3) Each malfunction after the third: \$200.00 - (b) Private fire alarm systems connected to the Medway Fire Department by other automatic means or through a central station system shall be subject to the above conditions and fines. - (c) Any false alarm which is a result of the failure of the property owner, occupant or their agents to notify the MFD of repair, maintenance, or testing of the internal fire alarm system within the protected premises, shall cause a penalty to be assessed in accordance with (1) and (2) above. - (d) for the purpose of this regulation, a false alarm shall be defined as follows: - (1) The operation of a faulty smoke or heat detection device. - (2) Faulty control panel or associated equipment. - (3) Accidental operation of an automatic sprinkler system. - (4) An action by an employee of the owner or occupant of the protected premises or a contractor employed by the owner or occupant, causing accidental activation of the internal fire alarm system.

-- (e) Property owners will be billed once a month for the previous month's malfunction activity.
-All fines assessed shall be paid to the Town Treasurer/Collector for deposit in the general fund. - (f) If the bill is not paid within thirty (30) days, a second notice will be sent; if the bill is not paid after another thirty (30) day period, a final notice will be sent informing the owner and/or occupant that the master box will be disconnected, and the insurance company notified.
+- (3) Each malfunction after the third: \$200.00three hundred dollars. - (b) Private fire alarm systems connected to the Medway Fire Department by other automatic means or through a central station system shall be subject to the above conditions and fines. - (c) Any false alarm which is a result of the failure of the property owner, occupant or their agents to notify the MFD-Medway Fire Department of repair, maintenance, or testing of the internal fire alarm system within the protected premises, shall cause a penalty to be assessed in accordance with (1) and (2) above. - (d) For the purpose of this regulation, a false alarm shall be defined as follows: - (1) The operation of a faulty smoke or heat detection device. - (2) Faulty control panel or associated equipment. - (3) Accidental operation of an automatic sprinkler system. - (4) An action by an employee of the owner or occupant of the protected premises or a contractor employed by the owner or occupant, causing accidental activation of the internal fire alarm system. - (5) This section shall not apply to panel trouble signal received as a result of power failures or other actions out of the control of the building or business owner. - (e) Property owners will be billed once a month for the previous month's malfunction activity.
+All fines assessed shall be paid to the Town Treasurer/Collector for deposit in the general fund. - (f) If the bill is not paid within thirty (30)-days, a second notice will be sent; if the bill is not paid after another thirty (30)-day period, a final notice will be sent informing the owner and/or occupant that the master box will be disconnected and the insurance company notified.

-3.7.6 Restrictions of Tape Dialers and Similar Automatic Telephone Devices
+3.74.5.6 Restrictions of Tape Dialers and Similar Automatic Telephone Devices

-(a) No fire alarm system shall be equipped with a tape dialer or similar automatic telephone device which will transmit an alarm message to any telephone fines directly to the MFD.
-If, at the passage of this By-Law, a fire alarm system is equipped with such a tape dialer or similar automatic telephone device, the fire alarm system owner shall have sixty (60) days, following the approval of this By-Law by the Attorney General, to disconnect such tape dialer or similar automatic telephone device.
+(a) No fire alarm system shall be equipped with a tape dialer or similar automatic telephone device which will transmit an alarm message to any telephone fines directly to the MFD_Medway Fire Dispatch.
+If, at the passage of this Bylaw, a fire alarm system is equipped with such a tape dialer or similar automatic telephone device, the fire alarm system owner shall have sixty (60) days, following the approval of this Bylaw by the Attorney General, to disconnect such tape dialer or similar automatic telephone device.
 If a fire alarm system owner fails to comply with this section, the Fire Chief may assess a fine of fifty dollars (\$50.00).

-3.7.7 Appeal Procedure
+3.74.5.7 Appeal Procedure

-(a) Any fire alarm system owner who is aggrieved by an action taken by the Fire Chief under this By-Law may, within ten (10) days of such action, file an appeal, in writing, with the Select Board of the Town of Medway (the board).
+(a) Any fire alarm system owner who is aggrieved by an action taken by the Fire Chief under this Bylaw may, within ten (10) days of such action, file an appeal, in writing, with the Select Board of the Town of Medway (the board).
 After notice the Board shall hold a hearing, after which it shall issue a decision in which it affirms, annuls or modified the action taken by the Fire Chief giving its reasons therefore.
 The Board shall send its decision to the owner by first class mail within ten (10) days after the hearing.
 The decision of the Board shall be a final administrative decision.

-3.7.8 Regulations and Enforcement
+3.74.5.8 Regulations and Enforcement

-(a) The Fire Chief may promulgate such regulations as may be necessary to implement this By-Law.
-The Fire Chief is authorized to pursue such legal action as may be necessary to enforce this By-Law.
+(a) The Fire Chief may promulgate such regulations as may be necessary to implement this Bylaw.
+The Fire Chief is authorized to pursue such legal action as may be necessary to enforce this Bylaw.

-3.7.9 Deposit in the General Fund
+3.74.5.9 Deposit in the General Fund